-The work of the Program Manager requires teamwork, the exercise of discretion, judgment, and personal responsibility.
+The work of the Staff Support Coordinator requires teamwork, the exercise of discretion, confidentiality, judgment, and personal responsibility.
 As a member of a highly operational office, the incumbent is willing and able to perform a wide range of administrative functions to help ensure programmatic success.
 The incumbent has a high level of integrity and attention to detail to ensure the use of OTI systems and procedures to maintain effective and efficient management of funds, programming, and monitoring and evaluation.
 The incumbent is highly flexible and willing to work under conditions of ongoing change, and remains professional and respectful of colleagues and authority in a diverse workforce.
-She or he places a premium on building positive relationships with his or her respective team, and with key stakeholders both in and outside of OTI.
-The incumbent is highly responsible, service-oriented, organized, pays close attention to detail, and is able to prioritize and complete tasks without follow up by the supervisor, while also filling in gaps as needed to ensure the responsiveness of the team.
-The incumbent is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.
+She or he places a premium on the building of positive relationships with his or her respective team both in the field and in Washington, and with key stakeholders both in and outside of USAID.
+The incumbent is a team player, able to prioritize and follow up on his/her own actions without prompting, while also assisting a busy supervisor track and respond to incoming requests and routine tasks, filling in gaps as needed to ensure the responsiveness of the team.
+The incumbent is highly responsible, service-oriented, organized, and is able to receive and respond to constructive criticism in a professional manner.
+The incumbent is able to work independently, demonstrates initiative, ability to effectively communicate, and advocate for staff care needs in OTI.
+The Staff Support Coordinator is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.

-Under the direct supervision of the Washington-based Regional Team Leader or his/her designee (e.g. the Senior Program Manager), the Program Manager will:
+Under the direct supervision of the Washington-based Human Resources and Administration (HR/A) Team Leader or his/her designee, the Staff Support Coordinator will: